RudranshKi/SRAM/README.md

 |:--:|
 | *Pre charge circuit* |

-when the PC (pre charge) signal is high (1.8V), the PMOSes turn on , BL and BLB's caps charge to 1.8V or VDD.
+when the **PC (Pre charge)** signal is high (1.8V), the PMOSes turn on, BL and BLB's caps charge to 1.8V or VDD.
 The sizes of PMOS transistors decide how fast BL and BLB can charge up.
 It is essential to maintain good performance to area ratio while sizing it.

-Equalizer equalizes both the BL and BLB caps' voltage to same voltage.
+**Equalizer** equalizes both the BL and BLB caps' voltage to same voltage (during physical implementation the BL and BLB there will be leakage current which will drop the voltage of BL and BLB).

 In our case :